Port

 In addition, like the other networks that make up the internet, the AT&T network is a shared network, which means that the transmission links and other network resources used to provide broadband services are shared among AT&T’s subscribers, as well as among the various services offered by AT&T. Temporary congestion may occur when a large number of customers in a concentrated area access the network at the same time or when some customers consume a very large amount of network capacity during busy periods, such as at stadium events, during peak usage times, or during planned network maintenance.

 AT&T invests billions of dollars annually to address potential congestion in its broadband networks.
-As is common in the industry, we use network management practices and other tools to manage network resources for the benefit of all of our broadband customers, especially during periods when network demand exceeds available network resources (also known as “contention-congestion" or "congestion”).
+As is common in the industry, we use network management practices and other tools to manage network resources for the benefit of all of our broadband customers, especially during periods when network demand exceeds available network resources (also known as “contention congestion” or “congestion”).
 As you would expect, our network management practices and our service offerings have evolved over time to benefit our customers and take advantage of the billions we have spent to expand and augment our networks.
+These network management practices fall into two broad categories: (a) network management practices that are used at all times, or nearly all times, to avoid congestion on the network and optimize the provision of multiple services over a single network (for example, Class of Service Network Management, as described below) and (b) network management practices that are used only when congestion is actively occurring within the AT&T network (for example, Congestion-based Network Management).

-For customers on mass market broadband internet access plans subject to a data usage threshold for triggering the foregoing congestion management practice, we will notify them during each billing cycle when their usage reaches 75% of their threshold (so, for example, 16.5GB for plans with a 22GB threshold and 37.5GB for plans with a 50GB threshold) so they can adjust their usage to avoid network management practices that may result in slower data speeds.
+For customers on mass market broadband internet access plans subject to a data usage threshold for triggering the foregoing Congestion-based Network Management practice, we will notify them during each billing cycle when their usage reaches 75% of their threshold (so, for example, 16.5GB for plans with a 22GB threshold and 37.5GB for plans with a 50GB threshold) so they can adjust their usage to avoid network management practices that may result in slower data speeds.

 Buffer Tuning.
 With the ever-increasing growth in smartphone and tablet usage on our wireless networks, and the growing prevalence of video downloads, AT&T has deployed a reasonable network management video optimization technique in our mobile data network.
 That technique delivers recorded video to the user's device in a "just in time" fashion (“Buffer Tuning”).
 Buffer Tuning only applies to internet browser traffic (HTTP, port 80) for recorded video downloads, regardless of the source (including AT&T branded or 3rd party content) and does not affect real-time streaming video.
 Without Buffer Tuning, video content may be completely delivered to the device and charged against the user's data plan regardless of whether it is viewed.
 With Buffer Tuning, a sufficient amount of video is delivered to the device so that the user can start viewing the video, and the remainder of the video is delivered just in time to the device as needed for uninterrupted viewing.
 This optimizes the user's data plan consumption.
 Additionally, this frees up network resources for all users.
 Buffer Tuning does not alter video content and should not directly introduce any adverse impact to the viewing experience.